jontyrudman/suvat-calculator/README.md

+**Update: This was a slightly messy attempt by a 17 year old me (and a couple of mates) at making a suvat solver.
+Rewriting for fun [here](https://github.com/jontyrudman/suvat-solver).**

 # suvat-calculator
 A simple, python suvat projectile calculator that takes any valid x and y values you have, and displays the rest.